LeonidPavlov/counter/README.md

 install python3 venv

+install pytest, pycairo for gtk+, PyGObject for gkt+, pyinstaller

-install pytest in venv
+pytest in virtual environment

 run tests

-install pyinstaller

 create runnable file chooser in directory dist

 run chooser runnable file

-for other operating systems need to use modifications of same commands as in file  adjuster.sh maybe
+for other operating systems need to use modifications of same commands as in file  adjuster.sh

+P.S.
+I tried run tkinter ttk for simplicity, but crashed with that problem:
+I attempted to bind label or button to event within cycle, because elements was about 100.
+For this problem  tkinter not  intended, only in list So i migrate to use Gtk+ or if python don't work this way exist C with some complicity, but with warranty work